renat2985/renat2985/README.md

 In my professional work, I strive to deliver high-quality and efficient solutions that meet the needs of clients and users.
 My experience enables me to develop both frontend and backend parts of applications, ensuring their reliability and performance.

 I am always open to new opportunities and ready to apply my skills and knowledge to interesting and challenging projects.
-If you have any proposals or questions, please feel free to contact me.
+If you have any proposals or questions, please feel free to contact me [Telegram](https://t.me/renat2985).
+I speak Russian, English, and Latvian.

 ### Favorite projects I've done: